 This is NOT Trailer Trash:

-There’s been a little written regarding the stigma and how it became.
-One of the best is called Immobile Dreams: How Did The Trailer Come To Be A Symbol of Failure?, and it’s a very good read.
-Another article that seems to understand the stereotype is at CTPost.com.
+An article titled Immobile Dreams: How Did The Trailer Come To Be A Symbol of Failure is a very good read.
+Another, a feel-good article about how a park is fighting the stereotype myths of mobile homes is at CTPost.com.